OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **revision**
-        A snapshot of the state of files and directories, including their content.
+        Bazaar term for a snapshot of the state of files and directories, including their content.
 A revision also has some metadata associated with it, including who committed it, when it was committed, a commit message, and the parent revisions from which it was derived.